-Editor's Note: This article contains nudity and graphic images that may be disturbing to some readers.
-Approximately 1 in 8 women in the United States will develop some form of breast cancer during their lifetime; as a brand, we believe it is important to highlight the various effects of breast cancer — scars and all.
+Editor’s Note: This article contains nudity and graphic images that may be disturbing to some readers.
+Approximately one in eight women in the United States will develop some form of breast cancer during their lifetime; as a brand, we believe it is important to highlight the various effects of breast cancer — scars and all.

 I knew I was in trouble the moment I heard the voicemail instructing me to call the doctor’s office back in Kansas.
 The twitchy tone of the recording underlined the sad news that was to come, though I tried to remain optimistic.